johnedstone/docker-django-celery/README.md

-## Configure django with celery using docker-compose
+## django with celery using docker-compose

-This projects shows an example of configuration django with celery.

 The master branch is currently using docker-compose, base on the ideas from http://www.syncano.com/configuring-running-django-celery-docker-containers-pt-1/